SciCompMod/memilio/README.md

 In every important part of the project, desribed above, a README can be found which contains further information about the structure of the specific project part, the instructions for the user and very important the instructions for the developer.

-Furthermore, the code is documentent via doxygen and n isntruction how to get it is provided in the docs folder.
+Furthermore, the code is documentent via doxygen and an instruction how to get it, is provided in the docs folder.

 **Requirements**